rumca-js/Internet-Places-Database/README.md

 This binary release can be used directly as-is in any project you like.

+Binary releases will be generated on-demand, when necessary.

 # Notes

  - Not all domains have to be stored here.
 I think it would be best to have valuable domains.
 Certainly we do not want content farms.
 We do not need sites that do not contribute anything useful to the society, to the reader